oxc-project/.github/profile/README.md

   </picture>
 </p>

-Oxc is a MIT licensed open source project, governed by (in alphabetical order):
+Oxc is an MIT licensed open source project, governed by (in alphabetical order):

 * [@boshen] - Project Lead
 * [@hardfist] - [Rspack]